FREE TRIAL UPGRADE!

 • When interviewing witnesses, remind the employee that the investigation is to determine causes to prevent future injuries.

 • Ask open-ended questions.
 Questions that can be answered yes or no are not open-ended, and the question should be rephrased.
-An example of a yes/no question would be: “Was the Number 5 press in good condition at the time of the accident?”
-An example of an open-ended question would be: “How would you describe the condition of the Number 5 press at the time of the accident?”
+An example of a yes/no question would be: “Was the Number 5 press in good condition at the time of the incident?”
+An example of an open-ended question would be: “How would you describe the condition of the Number 5 press at the time of the incident?”

 • Ask the employee to describe exactly what happened.
 Do not interrupt or ask for more details at this time.